Koinonia Partners: History

 Other families joined, and visitors came to "serve a period of apprenticeship in developing community life on the teachings and principles of Jesus."
 Koinonians, visitors, and neighbors farmed, worshipped and ate together, attended Bible studies and held summer youth camps.
 When resources allowed the hiring of seasonal help, black and white workers were paid equally.
-Additional spiritual stewards of the community in the earlier years included Connie Browne and Will Wittkamper.
+Additional spiritual stewards of the community in the earlier years included Conrad (Con) Browne and Will Wittkamper.

 During the Civil Rights Movement

 These practices were a break with the prevailing culture of Jim Crow-era Georgia, and were challenged by many citizens of Sumter County, most intensely during the 1950s, and with diminishing intensity for years thereafter.
 A boycott of the farm occurred during the mid-1950s.
 The local Chamber of Commerce met with the Full Members of The Farm to request that Koinonia sell its property and disband.
 The 1950s also saw acts of terrorism such as dynamiting Koinonia's roadside produce stand, firing shots into the compound, and threatening phone calls and letters.
 The local Ku Klux Klan drove a 70+ car motorcade to the farm as an act of intimidation.
 Koinonia members discerned that their religious views called them to bear these acts nonviolently; members responded by writing editorials to the local newspaper clarifying the farm's position, maintaining an unarmed watch at the entrance to the community during the nights, and other acts of nonviolent witness.

 As a way to survive in hostile surroundings, Koinonia members created a small mail-order catalog to sell their farm's pecans and peanuts around the world.
 The business's first slogan was "Help us ship the nuts out of Georgia!"
 The business evolved to include treats made in the farm's bakery.
 The Koinonia Catalog business continued after the boycott concluded, and still constitutes the largest source of earned income for Koinonia.